Review · Men's & Prostate

 - Better use case

-- Men who've exhausted free resources and want a structured program with built-in accountability
+- Men who've exhausted free resources and are willing to risk a month's payment to test a structured coaching program

 - Skip if

-- You want a supplement, pill, or device — this is digital coaching only
+- You expect a supplement, pill, or device — this is digital coaching only

 - Evidence file